 — If your upgrade to RC2 now, upgrade to RTM will be trivial.

-— It's a something that we are looking at in the future.
+— It's something that we are looking at in the future.

-Question: Are you planning to create sort of roadmap / tutorials or so, about new features/possibilites in asp development?
+Question: Are you planning to create sort of roadmap/tutorials or so, about new features/possibilities in asp development?

 — Scott will look for them internally.